depaulo/PythonSerialConnector/README.md

 # PythonSerialConnector
-Simple python app to use serial connections
+Simple python app Gui app, to use serial connections.